Sex Imagery, Censorship

 One of the centerpieces of the crusade against pornography is the "snuff film," or a sex film in which someone supposedly gets murdered.

-The problem is that the FBI has spent 30 years and hundreds of thousands dollars trying to find one snuff film in the United States and has reportedly never been able to locate one.
+The problem is that the FBI has spent 30 years and hundreds of thousands dollars trying to find one snuff film produced in the United States and has reportedly never been able to locate one.

 A film entitled Snuff was released in 1976.
 It was widely promoted as containing a snuff scene, which (just as planned by the promoters) set off a firestorm of opposition and publicity.